Brought to you by Fuse WA

 Former state representative and former Renton School Board member Marcie Maxwell's effective leadership and strong policy background have served Renton well.
 She has advocated strongly for K-12 funding, invested in infrastructure, and protected the environment while creating green jobs.
-Now, the Senior Education Policy Adviser for Gov. Jay Inslee is running to work with state and local officials to effectively lead the growing city so that both residents and businesses can thrive where they live.
+Now, the Senior Education Policy Advisor for Gov. Jay Inslee is running to work with state and local officials to effectively lead the growing city so that both residents and businesses can thrive where they live.

 Perez and Maxwell are facing Randy Corman and Armando Pavone.
 Corman is a seven-term Renton City Council member who spent 33 years working at Boeing.
 He characterizes his time on city council as a success because of numerous expansions in their retail spaces.
 He wants Renton to become a tech hub and suggests reducing the minimum size for a house and developing or redeveloping land to address housing issues.